materialsproject/fireworks/docs/installation_tutorial.rst

 Next steps
 ==========

 If you've completed this tutorial, your FireServer and a single FireWorker are ready for business!
 If you'd like, you can now configure more FireWorkers.
-However, you're most likely interested in learning how to define more complicated and dynamic workflows.
-We'll cover the basics of workflow creation and execution in the next part of the tutorial.
+However, you're most likely interested in running more complex jobs and creating multi-step workflows.
+We'll continue the tutorial with how to :doc:`better define jobs using FireTasks </task_tutorial>`.